faberNovel/heart/CONTRIBUTING.md

 ### Before submitting an enhancement suggestion

 1. Check if there's already a package which provides that enhancement.
 2. Check that there is an issue related to this enhancement.
-If not, please create it
+If not, please create it.

+### Create a _Pull Request_

-### Create a _Merge Request_ from the issue
+1. Create a branch for your enhancement from the `master` branch and push it to the remote

-Using the _GitLab_ interface:

-1. Open the issue related to your enhancement
-2. Click on _Create merge request_ to create a new branch, a new merge request and link them both

-The _Merge Request_ is created with the _WIP:_ prefix, which indicates that the enhancements are still under construction
+2. [Create a Pull Request from the GitHub interface](https://github.com/faberNovel/heart/compare) and select your branch

 ### Setup your local environment

 #### Install the requirements

-Make sure you're using Node.js version >= 14.17.0
+Make sure you're using Node.js in the same or superior version to the one indicated in the .nvmrc file.

 If you have [nvm](https://github.com/nvm-sh/nvm) installed: